Maintaining F-1 and J-1 Status

 Is CSU still offering Open Advising for international students?

 Yes!
-While our offices at Laurel Hall are currently closed, we are offering remote advising, Monday – Friday, 10 to 11 a.m. and 1 – 3 p.m.
+We are offering remote advising, Monday – Thursday from 10 – 11 a.m. and 1 – 3 p.m.
 Find the link to join a Zoom advising session on our website.

-If you can’t attend a remote advising session because of time zone or technical issues, please email your questions to email@example.com.
+If you can’t attend a remote advising session because of time zone or technical issues, you can also email your questions to firstname.lastname@example.org.